 Once again, Paul and John concoct a unique approach to the usual structure of their catalog up to this point.
 While the format itself is quite usual, comprising a ‘verse/ verse/ bridge/ verse/ bridge/ verse’ structure (or aababa) with a brief conclusion, the makeup of both the verse and the bridge brings elements that show the growth in their songwriting.

 Let’s first examine the verse.
 They decide to abruptly jump right into the first sixteen-measure verse without any need for an introduction, with the full rhythm track (guitar, bass, drums and tambourine) coming in right on the downbeat of the first measure.
-Paul’s double-tracked lead vocals also appear immediately but actually come in on the second beat of the measure, while the overdubbed harmonium swells its volume for the first time on the first beat of the second measure.
+Paul’s double-tracked lead vocals also appear immediately but actually come in a bit late (on the word "see"), while the overdubbed harmonium swells its volume for the first time on the first beat of the second measure.